AcceleratedLinux/accelerated-linux/linux/Documentation/core-api/printk-basics.rst

 The result shows the *current*, *default*, *minimum* and *boot-time-default* log levels.

-To change the current console_loglevel simply write the the desired level to ``/proc/sys/kernel/printk``.
+To change the current console_loglevel simply write the desired level to ``/proc/sys/kernel/printk``.
 For example, to print all messages to the console::

   # echo 8 > /proc/sys/kernel/printk